SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Ethiopian applicants are graded on.

-Embassy-ready documents for VFS Global / consulate appointment portals (Addis Ababa) appointments
+Applications are submitted through VFS Global / consulate appointment portals (Addis Ababa).

 Organised Schengen visa document folder prepared by an Ethiopian applicant in Addis Ababa, showing a cover letter, flight itinerary, and applicant profile alongside a passport and consulate appointment slip.